We Are Fury: 2020: "Running Back To You", "Nothing", and Duality

 In early 2020, We Are Fury released the single "Running Back To You", featuring vocalist Alexa Lusader.
 The duo released the melodic dubstep track as a promotional single for their debut album.
 Lusader stated that the song is about the "'love of love' & welcoming it to potentially unhealthy degrees."
 In an interview with Dancing Astronaut, the duo said they decided to incorporate Lusader's vocals into the song after hearing her performance on a single by Canadian DJ Vincent; We Are Fury and Lusader finished the track while they were in Los Angeles.
 Brian Bonavoglia described the track as a vocal-driven beauty fuelled by "melodic dubstep growls, marching drums and a silky smooth yet powerful vocal".
 Rachel Woods wrote that the single showcased "duo's ability to write simple, yet intricate melodies."

 On 20 March 2020, We Are Fury released their single "Nothing" as a promotional single from their debut album.
 The song featured vocals from singer Kyle Reynolds, which tells a story about how "you think is 'it', but ends abruptly and you're left with all these questions."
-It was supported through Spotify's official editorial playlists, radio broadcasting station Sirius.XM, and by other artists such as Illenium and Ekali.
+It was supported through Spotify's official editorial playlists, radio broadcasting station SiriusXM, and by other artists such as Illenium and Ekali.
 Writing for Dancing Astronaut, Rugby Scruggs described Reynolds' vocals as "soulful" and "touching" and said that the song "is the perfect sonic remedy to raise your spirits at home."
 American DJ and production duo Two Friends supported the song on their DJ mix series Friendly Sessions.

 In a July 2019 interview with DJ Mag, We Are Fury said they planned to start writing their debut album in 2020.
 On 11 December 2020, the duo released their debut album Duality via the record label Seeking Blue.
 The album contains 15 tracks and features various vocalists, including Tyler Smith of American Metalcore band The World Alive, Micah Martin, Luma, and Gallie Fisher.
 The duo released "Heart of Mine", "Broken", "Echoes", "Running Back to You", and "Nothing" as promotional singles for the album.
 The album was in development for two years; We Are Fury wrote it around the concept of duality, which the duo explained is "why the music is half melodic and half heavy."
 They stated that the album is also about self-acceptance, saying that if "we want to become the best versions of ourselves, we have to reach a moment of self-acceptance."
 Rachel Woods of EDM.com highlighted the album's versatility in genres, noting the songs "Eyes Wide Open", "Nothing", and "Poison" as having orchestral, dance-pop, and dubstep elements within them.

 On 11 December, We Are Fury released a remix album of Duality.
 The 11-track LP featured remixes from various artists, including Amidy, Aryze, Dryve, Luxide, N3wport, Nikademis, Outwild, Slippy, Slooze, Syence, and Synymata; We Are Fury also included a VIP mix of "Eternal".